zenphantom/ml-git/docs/first_project.md

 To create and upload a labels associated to a dataset, you must be in an already initialized project, if necessary read [section 1](#initial-config) to initialize and configure a project.
 You will also need to have a dataset already versioned by ml-git in your repository, see [section 2](#upload-dataset).

-The first step is to configure your metadata & data repository/store.
+The first step is to configure your metadata & data repository/storage.

 ```
 $ ml-git repository remote labels add git@github.com:HPInc/hp-mlgit-labels.git
-$ ml-git repository store add mlgit-labels
+$ ml-git repository storage add mlgit-labels
 $ ml-git labels init
 ```